 - Second, to diversify the economies, in order to develop skills for young people.

 Increases in agricultural productivity can be key if these increases benefit small farmers, who are the poorest and are still in the rural areas.

 Certain investments in public goods probably need to be done by the state, because there is no – or only a weak – incentive for the private sector to step in.
 For instance, Uganda should develop extension services, rural infrastructures and agricultural research.
 They should encourage farmer field schools and support the organisation of farmers in cooperatives.

 As far as investment from the private sector is concerned, it is important and can complement public investment.
 But it should not take the form of large-scale acquisitions or leases or land, which can cause tremendous social and political disruption and are a step backwards in improving access to land for the poorest farmers, who are often poor in part because they have too little land to cultivate.

 The Karamoja region of North-Eastern Uganda has been devastated by decades of armed conflict, cattle raiding, extreme poverty, instability, drought and weakened state authority.
 Poverty has brought with it extreme vulnerability to HIV and AIDS risks.
-In an initial study in 2009, only 7 percent of young people reported using condoms the last time they had sex.
-This is alarming considering that 6.3 percent of the population are living with HIV and AIDS.
+In an initial study in 2009, only 7% of young people reported using condoms the last time they had sex.
+This is alarming considering that 6.3% of the population are living with HIV and AIDS.

-Also, with 78 percent of Ugandans are younger than 30 and 84.6 percent living in rural areas, rural youth are the group most affected by poverty and development issues, yet they are consistently excluded from the development and decision-making processes affecting their lives.
+Also, with 78% of Ugandans younger than 30 and 84.6% living in rural areas, rural youth are the group most affected by poverty and development issues, yet they are consistently excluded from the development and decision-making processes affecting their lives.